rackerlabs/support-how-to/content/rpc-openstack/apache-hadoop-on-rackspace-private-cloud.md

 Hadoop's architecture makes certain assumptions about the underlying infrastructure.
 Hadoop is resilient and is architected to accommodate and rebalance stored data and processing as nodes (servers) are added or removed to and from the environment.
-This might sound a perfect fit for the elasticity of the cloud; however, the current scheduling and recovery mechanism found in Hadoop is built on a more static and predictable infrastructure.
+This might sound like a perfect fit for the elasticity of the cloud.
+However, the current scheduling and recovery mechanism found in Hadoop is built on a more static and predictable infrastructure.
 It makes it difficult for Hadoop to take advantage of the rapid dynamic nature of the cloud where machines can join or leave from the cluster depending on a particular workload.
 There are three main challenges with Hadoop in a virtualized environment:

--   Virtual disks will add IO overhead.
+-   Virtual disks add IO overhead.
 -   Virtual machines can be allocated on the same server, breaking Hadoop's redundancy expectations.
 -   Hadoop assumes a static infrastructure - machines can reboot or go